samdoes-stuff/Delta/README.md

 ![alt](<3D & Plate/Delta v1.png>)

-Delta is a 60% low-profile mechanical keyboard built around a custom designed 1.2 mm FR4 plate that serves as both the switch plate and the switch interconnect PCB.
-Instead of using a traditional keyboard PCB, the FR4 plate integrates the electrical routing for the switches and SMD diodes while also exposing solder pads for each row and column.
+Delta is a 60% wireless low profile mechanical keyboard.
+Instead of a dedicated pcb for the keyboard, Delta uses a 1.2mm FR4 keyboard plate which works as both Keyboard Plate and PCB.
+Also, it uses SMD Diode rather than through hole diode.
+This plate also has coloumn and row outputs so that it can be connected with a seperate micro controller.

-At the heart of the keyboard is [PHOTON](https://github.com/samdoes-stuff/Photon), a custom microcontroller board that outputs the keyboard's row and column matrix.
-The integrated plate connects directly to PHOTON through wire connections.
+As a micro controller, I used my own devboard [PHOTON](https://github.com/samdoes-stuff/Photon), a custom keyboard controller which has dedicated coloumn and row output,

 ![alt text](<3D & Plate/photon.png>)

-The keyboard features JLCPCB's Colorful Silkscreen process with a Cosmic Orange finish on both sides, inspired by Apple's iPhone color palette.
-Combined with the custom backplate, battery mount, and USB extension board, Delta is a fully featured wireless and USB HID mechanical keyboard.
+I aspire the keyboard to be a cosmic orange color plate inspired by the iphone's color.
+By just using JLCPCB's multicolor silkscreen, I applied a cosmic orange silkscreen in the both side.
+Apart from that, the micro controller already features USB HID & Bluetooth (On board antenna).

 ![alt](<3D & Plate/Delta_2026-Jul-28_10-23-40PM-000_CustomizedView4533982454_png_alpha.png>)